alanryn/personal-site/content/tips/recommended-products/index.md

 ```

 Now you should see your custom product recommendations for any products where the `recommended _products` metafield has been populated.

+Here's how it looks on a test store using the Dawn theme: https://sunny-day-umbrellas.myshopify.com/products/beach-umbrella